lybird300/lybird300.github.io/_posts/2015-10-24-permutation.md

 distribution of the test statistics.
-Therefore, it is commonly agreed that accurate estimates of genome-wide statistical significance are best obtained empirically through permutation tests that condition on the observed data [Churchill
+Therefore, it is commonly agreed that accurate estimates of genome-wide statistical significance are best obtained empirically through permutation tests that condition on the observed data [Churchill and Doerge, 1994; Douglas et al., 2000; Gordon et al., 2000;
+Hirschhorn et al., 2001; Ott, 1999; Sawcer et al., 1997].

 Permutation testing is often described as the gold-standard for determining statistical significance when performing multiple correlated tests for genetic association.